rshom/deepi-os/README.md

 > to play around with no knowledge if given a standard DEEPi and the
 > web address.

+> TODO: make webserver proxy to webrtc for the feed rather than
+> hardcoding the link

 #### CGI-BIN ####

 CGI-BIN commands can be run through the web interface.
 The binaries are